 "For myself, studying drought, that's rapid.
 We've seen a lot of things developing with this drought that were unprecedented, especially the speed."

-Almost two-thirds of the continental United States is now suffering drought conditions, the largest area recorded since the Drought Monitor project started in 1999.
+Almost two thirds of the continental United States are now suffering drought conditions, the largest area recorded since the Drought Monitor project started in 1999.

 "If you are following the grain prices here in the US, they are reflecting the anticipated shortages with a price increase," Fuchs said.